 2. The transaction is executed in an offshore market.⁶

 To rely on the latter condition, the issuer must execute the transaction in a securities market that the SEC has deemed acceptable to conduct offshore transactions.
-As of this writing, however, there are no established foreign securities markets that act as an SEC-approved marketplace for crypto securities.⁷ So this may be a dead end… at least for now.
+As of this writing, however, there are no established foreign securities markets that act as an SEC-approved marketplace for token securities.⁷ So this may be a dead end… at least for now.

 Far more promising for issuers are the possibilities afforded by the first condition: establishing a reasonable belief that a buyer is not a US citizen and is located outside of the US.
 Defining territoriality is particularly tricky for blockchain securities which only exist and are offered over the internet.
 After all, who (and in what manner) can determine where US cyberspace begins and ends?